burzum/cakephp-file-storage/readme.md

 ## Usage

-### Configuration

-You can configure as many file storage adapters as you want with different settings via Configure:

-	Configure::write('FileStorage.adapters', array(
-		'Local' => array(
-			'adapterOptions' => array(TMP, true),
-			'adapterClass' => '\Gaufrette\Adapter\Local',
-			'class' => '\Gaufrette\Filesystem')));

-The FileStorage model which is using the StorageManager class will auto load them into the StorageManager configuration.

 ### StorageManager

+To configure adapters use the StorageManager::config method.
+First argument is the name of the config, second an array of options for that adapter

 	StorageManager::config('Local', array(
 		'adapterOptions' => array(TMP, true),
 		'adapterClass' => '\Gaufrette\Adapter\Local',
 		'class' => '\Gaufrette\Filesystem'));

-To invoke a new instance using a configuration call:
+To invoke a new instance using a before set configuration call:

-	StorageManager::adapter('Local');
+	$Adapter = StorageManager::adapter('Local');

+You can also call the adapter instances methods like this

+	StorageManager::adapter('Local')->write($key, $data);

 Alternativly you can pass a config array as first argument to get an instance using these settings that is not in the configuration.